Manufacturers seeking efficiency improvements often overlook the impact of machinery safety issues.

-Applying years of machinery safety engineering expertise in manufacturing, we help your company reach its safety program goals by meeting you where you are.
+Applying years of machine safety engineering expertise in manufacturing, we help your company reach its safety program goals by meeting you where you are.
 You have made significant investments in both your people and plant assets.
 We will help you protect your assets and your productivity.
 Our Safety Practice leads hold certifications in global safety competency as Functional Safety engineer – TÜV Rheinland and Certified Machine Safety Expert – CMSE® – TÜV NORD.
 These certifications validate that your safety projects will be delivered with proven competency and expertise in best-in-class machine safety practices and thorough understanding of safety standards.
+Polytron’s machine safety experts were among the first in the industry in Rockwell Automation’s Machine Safety Integrator Program.

 Polytron’s methodology and approach to every machine safety project begins with a thorough plan.
 The diagram below outlines our approach to reach a safe machine state.